rumit48/unity-text-typer/README.md

 -------
 The easiest way to help with the project is to just to use it!
 As you use it, you can submit bugs and feature requests through GitHub issues.

-Contributors and Credits
+Contributors
 -------
-- Typing sound effect (UITextDisplay.wav) provided by @kevinrmabie.
-Free for others to use, no attribution necessary.
+**Issue Resporters**
-- Issues reported by JonathanGorr
+- JonathanGorr

 License and Credits
 -------
 - **TypeText** is under MIT license.
 See the [LICENSE](LICENSE) file for more info.
+- Typing sound effect (UITextDisplay.wav) provided by @kevinrmabie.
+Free for others to use, no attribution necessary.